NREL/resstock/docs/source/workflow_inputs.rst

          | Qfan = required mechanical ventilation rate (cfm)
          | Qtot = total required ventilation rate (cfm) = 0.03 * ConditionedFloorArea + 7.5*(NumberofBedrooms + 1)
          | Qinf = infiltration rate (cfm)
-         | Aext = 1 if single-family detached or TypeOfInfiltrationTest is "guarded test", otherwise ratio of SFA/MF exterior envelope surface area to total envelope surface area as described in :ref:`air_infiltration`
+         | Aext = 1 if single-family detached or TypeOfInfiltrationLeakage is "unit exterior only", otherwise ratio of SFA/MF exterior envelope surface area to total envelope surface area as described in :ref:`air_infiltration`
          | Φ = 1 for balanced ventilation systems, and Qinf/Qtot otherwise
   .. [#] For a central fan integrated supply system, the flow rate should equal the amount of outdoor air provided to the distribution system, not the total airflow through the distribution system.
   .. [#] HoursInOperation is optional unless the VentilationFan refers to the supplemental fan of a CFIS system, in which case it is not allowed.